job/aclhound/DOCUMENTATION.md

 *    ports
 *    policies

-You do these inclusion by adding an @ sign in front of it.
+You do these inclusions by adding an @ sign in front of it.
 Now hosts & ports use a suffix with their filenames, which is explained in &quot;Objects&quot;.
 Policies can simple be included by just including the policy on a single line (@policy_name).

 Keep in mind, that ACLhound does automatically add a &quot;deny any&quot; statement at the end of each ACL, so you don't have to do that yourself, this also keeps behaviour consistent across devices.